RENergetic/RENER_FRONT/renergetic_ui/docs/components/renspinner.md

 - [Properties](#properties)

 ### Description
-Run spinner in the VUE component if it's counter != 0
+Run spinner in the VUE component, it's enabled when it's counter != 0 (each started call inside spinner increase counter by one, finished call  descreases it by one)

 ### Examples